MILNER INSTITUTE RESEARCH

-The Centre for Pathway Analysis provides a unique interactive and multifaceted environment for therapeutic innovation where academics, pharma and biotech work side-by-side.
-In the Centre, we are developing our own research programme and target discovery pipeline.
-The methods and approaches we are developing are disease-agnostic but we are currently focused on applying these in oncology and CNS diseases.
+The Milner Institute provides a unique interactive and multifaceted environment for therapeutic innovation where academics, pharma and biotech work side-by-side.
+In the Milner, we are developing our own research programme and target discovery pipeline.
+The methods and approaches we are fostering are disease-agnostic and we are currently applying these in oncology, respiratory disease, metabolic disorders, infectious disease, inflammatory bowel disease and CNS diseases.

 DISEASE SIGNATURE INTERROGATION

 The Target Discovery Team, led by Dr Erica Bello focuses on the optimisation of complex cellular or patient-derived disease models, and through their application, the identification of clinically relevant, high confidence targets for disease therapy.
 The team combine academic discovery with industry rigour, defining end-goal criteria and building go/no go decision-making points into all projects.
 Working in collaboration with academics and clinicians in Cambridge who have expertise in specific disease areas and who have developed biologically relevant cell-based models, the team strive to lower the barriers associated with adoption of these complex disease models into drug discovery workflows.
 The team focus on establishing robust models and screening outputs that will generate commercial interest and meet end-user needs (for example as a partner of choice in the NC3Rs Technologies-to-Tools programme).
 Many projects involve collaboration with the Computational Research team to interpret and interrogate datasets, and apply an AI and machine learning methodology into their target discovery approach.